Opinion | Trump’s insulting the troops is just the latest episode of the ‘nothing matters’ presidency

 Trump’s response has been a combination of inertia, denial and fantasy.
 He said, “I don’t take responsibility at all,” and he mused about injecting bleach.
 One study found that at least 70 percent of the U.S. deaths could have been averted if our response had been comparable to that of other wealthy countries.
 In other words, some 134,000 Americans might still be alive today if Trump were a competent president.

 And yet his poll numbers remain remarkably steady.
 His malign incompetence has certainly cost him some support: He is the one president in the history of polling to never crack 50 percent approval, and he has not gotten the kind of polling bump that other leaders have seen during the pandemic.
 But neither has his support cratered as, by rights, it should have.
 Richard M. Nixon, who was far more competent and ethical than Trump, saw his approval fall to 24 percent.
-Trump remains within shooting distance of reelection.
+Trump remains within striking distance of reelection.

 How can this be?
 The only explanation I can see is that his supporters place party loyalty above all else.
 Trump is the leader of red America, and red America will stick with him no matter what, because, despite all evidence to the contrary, it is convinced that Joe Biden will somehow be worse.
 There is nothing, literally nothing, that Trump could do to shake the support of the Fifth Avenue Republicans.